-Mr. Hui Pui Wai Kimber ("Mr. Hui"), aged 49, was appointed as an independent non-executive Director on 15 April 2014, and is also a member of the audit committee of the Company (the "Audit Committee") and the chairman of the Remuneration Committee.
+Mr. Hui Pui Wai Kimber ("Mr. Hui"), aged 50, was appointed as an independent non-executive Director on 15 April 2014, and is also a member of the audit committee of the Company (the "Audit Committee") and the chairman of the Remuneration Committee.
 Mr. Hui holds a Bachelor of Arts Degree majoring in Economics and Political Science from The University of New South Wales in Australia.
 Mr. Hui has over 20 years' experience in the marketing industry.
 Mr. Hui was the independent non-executive Director from 1999 to 2008.
-The letter of appointment of Mr. Hui, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2020.
+The letter of appointment of Mr. Hui, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2021.
 Mr. Hui is entitled to a Director's fee of HK\$10,000 per month as at the date of this Annual Report.

-Mr. Liu Chaodong ("Mr. Liu"), aged 51, was appointed as an independent non-executive Director on 25 August 2009, and is also a member of the Audit Committee, Remuneration Committee and Corporate Governance Committee and the chairman of the Nomination Committee.
+Mr. Liu Chaodong ("Mr. Liu"), aged 52, was appointed as an independent non-executive Director on 25 August 2009, and is also a member of the Audit Committee, Remuneration Committee and Corporate Governance Committee and the chairman of the Nomination Committee.
 Mr. Liu has practising qualifications of registered accountant, registered tax agent, forensic accounting practitioners and certified public valuer in the PRC.
 In 1990, Mr. Liu graduated from Anhui Jianghuai Vocational University, the PRC, majoring in financial accounting.
 In 2006, Mr. Liu graduated from Huazhong University of Science and Technology, the PRC, majoring in legal studies.
-Mr. Liu served as the chief accountant in Blue Star New Chemical Materials Co., Ltd. from 1991 to 1994 and a department manager in Zhonglei Certified Public Accountants Co., Ltd. from 1994 to 1997 Mr. Liu is currently the deputy general manager of Foshan Branch of Ruihua Certified Public Accountants (LLP).
-Mr. Liu has been appointed as an independent non-executive director of Wuzhou International Holdings Limited (stock code: 1369), the shares of which are listed on the Main Board of the Stock Exchange and the trading in the shares of which on the Stock Exchange has been suspended since 3 September 2018.
-The letter of appointment of Mr. Liu, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2020.
+Mr. Liu served as the chief accountant in Blue Star New Chemical Materials Co., Ltd. from 1991 to 1994 and a department manager in Zhonglei Certified Public Accountants (LLP) from 1998 to 2019.
+Mr. Liu is currently the partner of Mazars CPA Limited (LLP).
+Mr. Liu was an independent non-executive director of Wuzhou International Holdings Limited (former stock code: 1369), the shares of which were listed on the Main Board of the Stock Exchange and were delisted on 8 December 2020, from 7 August 2018 to 7 December 2020.
+The letter of appointment of Mr. Liu, the independent non-executive Director, has been renewed for a further term of one year commencing on 1 April 2021.
 Mr. Liu is entitled to a Director's fee of HK\$10,000 per month as at the date of this Annual Report.